 Are my breasts normal?

 When it comes to breasts, almost anything is normal — all sizes, shapes, and colors.
-Breasts can range from teeny to enormous, and it's common for them to be somewhat different sizes.
+Breasts can range from little to big, and it's common for them to be somewhat different sizes.

 Your breasts will change throughout your life.
 Things like going through pregnancy and just aging normally affects the size and shape of your breasts.
 Breasts are mostly fat, so anytime you lose or gain weight your breasts can change.
 It's also normal for breasts to be swollen or sore before and during your period.